 If you’ve watched legal dramas, the term “deposition” may already be familiar to you.
 While the process of giving a deposition usually looks intimidating in the movies, in reality, it’s not as nerve-wracking as you might think.

-A divorce deposition is a sworn statement that you give at the request (or demand) of your spouse’s attorney.
+Deposition in a divorce is a sworn statement that you give at your spouse’s attorney’s request (or demand).
 It is usually given in the presence of your attorney, your spouse’s attorney, a court reporter, and your spouse.
 You have the same obligation to be truthful during a deposition as you would if you were testifying in a courtroom.

-One way that lawyers help their clients is by learning what other people are going to say in court.
-This is considered a part of the ‘discovery process’.
-Basically, neither side is allowed to withhold evidence or other important information.
-This is why Colorado - among other states - allows attorneys to call in witnesses and others to be deposed.
+The purpose of a divorce deposition is two-fold.
+A deposition allows the attorneys to collect extra information as part of the discovery process.
+Neither side is allowed to withhold evidence or other important information.
+This is why Colorado - among other states - will enable attorneys to call in witnesses and others to be deposed.

-With a deposition, the lawyer can learn what you intend to say during any hearings, and your version of events.
-During the deposition, the attorney may ask questions that compel you to make statements in favor of your ex.
-They may also attempt to make you feel intimidated.
+The attorneys also use the deposition to assess what either party intends to say during the potential court hearings and learn your version of events.
+That being said, some divorce attorneys also attempt to intimidate the deposed spouse.
+During the deposition, the attorney may ask questions that compel you to make statements favor your ex.

 Information Provided in a Divorce Deposition

-The questions you will be asked will depend on the particulars of your situation.
-However, there are a few subject areas that are probably going to be addressed.
+Deposition helps lawyers collect extra information around the case.
+The divorce deposition questions you will be asked will depend on the particulars of your situation.
+However, a few subject areas are probably going to be addressed.
 These are:

 - Your activities and behaviors: The lawyer conducting the deposition may ask you about activities or behaviors such as drug or alcohol consumption.
 They may also ask you about your conduct during the marriage.